An inclusive menstrual cup guide for all parents

 Which menstrual cup size is recommended for teenagers?

 We have a thorough guide to choosing the right menstrual cup size.
-We suggest to try both sizes at first (buy two cups at a reduced price).
+We suggest trying both sizes at first (buy two cups at a reduced price).
 Starting with Ruby Cup Small might be easier because it seems less intimidating.

 The great thing about cups is that you don’t need to have any prior experience in order to start using a period cup.
 Everything new takes some getting used to.
 No matter if it’s inserting a menstrual cup, a tampon or contact lenses.
 After a bit of practice, it becomes as easy as putting your socks on in the morning.